-Angling of crappies in North America is one of the most popular activities there.
+Crappies are one of the most popular target species of fish in North America.
 Did you know that there are two species of crappie?
-They are white and black.
-The white crappie has the same color as its name but the black crappie has the colors of silver-green and it is deeper bodied.
-In order to find one, you must first know what crappies look like on a fish finder.
-They are often confused because of their similarity with each other.
+They are the white and black.
+The white crappie has the same color as its name but the black crappie has colors similar to silver-green.
+Although they can be caught without a fish finder, if you use one it can help to get you on the fish quicker and for longer.

 Fishing Tips to Catch Crappies

 The crappie fish is a popular freshwater game fish that can be found all over the United States.
 The crappie has an average size of two pounds and can grow up to six pounds in weight.
 Crappies are typically caught with live bait, though some fishermen may use artificial lures such as spoons or jigs.